openturns/openturns/paper/paper.md

-Inference of parametric and non-parametric univariate or multivariate probabilistic models, including copula models, can be performed, along with several statistical tests to validate the estimation (quantitative tests such as the Kolmogorov–Smirnov or Lilliefors tests, and graphical tests such as the quantile–quantile plot).
+Inference of parametric and non-parametric univariate or multivariate probabilistic models, including copula models, can be performed, along with several statistical tests to validate the estimation (quantitative tests such as the Kolmogorov-Smirnov or Lilliefors tests, and graphical tests such as the quantile-quantile plot).

 The library provides an abstract representation of vector-valued or field-based mathematical functions that allows for composition, aggregation, symbolic or